 Description: This Initiative offers customers funding for the installation of a Monitoring and Targeting system to help them understand how their energy consumption might be reduced.
-A facility energy manager, who regularly oversees energy usage, will now be able to use historical energy consumption performance to analyze and set targets.
+A facility energy

 Delivery: LDC delivered with Key Account Management support, in some cases.